Tue 04 2018 Buy or Build? The Pros and Cons of Buying a House vs. Building a Custom Home

 - Less energy-efficiency: Older homes are less equipped with energy-efficient appliances than newer, greener homes.
 As part of your custom home designs, you can choose to include environmentally-friendly elements that will save you money each month on energy bills, like an open floor plan.
 You also aren’t stuck with unused rooms that take up extra space and use extra energy.

 - More expenses on repairs and upkeep: Unlike a brand new home, older homes also require more maintenance and upkeep.
-Appliances will need repairs or replacements, both the interior and exterior of your home will need repairs with years of wear and tear and so on.
-In a new, custom-built home, new appliances are not only energy-efficient but also come with their initial warranties intact, as does your house itself, costing you less in general maintenance and repairs.
+Appliances will need repairs or replacements.
+Both the interior and exterior of your home will need repairs with years of wear and tear.
+The list goes on and on.
+In a new, custom-built home, though, appliances come with their initial warranties intact.
+Even your house itself comes with a warranty, costing you less in general maintenance and repairs.

 - Lower resale value: The older a home is, the more its resale price will drop, that is unless you spend the hundred thousands of dollars needed to renovate it and make it like new.
 But in that case, why wouldn’t you have just built a new home in the first place?